This post contains affiliate links. When you purchase through our links, we may earn a commission.

 Adding chicken to bacon pasta is not something I would normally do as it’s not very Italian but I had two chicken breasts that needed to be used up asap.
 Plus I am always trying to get more protein into my teens, so if you are Italian and are appalled by my choice, I make no apologies!

-My kids absolutely loved it and it’s become a favourite.
-I figured it’s a shame to deprive my readers of the recipe that is so popular in my house!
+Truth is, my kids absolutely love this creamy pasta and it’s become a favourite.
+I figured it’s a shame to deprive my readers of a recipe that is so popular in my house!

 How to make it

-The recipe is a spin on my pasta cream sauce.
+The base to this recipe is a spin on my pasta cream sauce.
 Like I mentioned in that post once you master a basic recipe you can add whatever you like to it and will always end up with something new and tasty.

-The base of the pasta sauce is heavy cream and Parmesan, no flour, no other thickeners.
+The base of the pasta sauce is heavy cream and This is an affiliate link.Parmesan.
+No flour, no other thickeners.
 The heavy cream with cheese stirred in doesn’t need any help thickening.

 I’ve changed things up by adding bacon and garlic to flavour my sauce.
 The biggest deviation from the classic pasta cream sauce is the addition of one tablespoon of tomato paste.